SynSid/GitTest/README.md

 # GitTest
 Learning Git
-I will use this repo to learn how o cntribte.
+I will use this repository to learn how to contribute.
+You can help by adding your guides in a file with your name.